antvis/G6/packages/site/docs/manual/getting-started/step-by-step.en.md

 The data includes two nodes and one edge.
 The `id` attribute for nodes is mandatory, and the position of each node is set in the `style`.
 The `source` and `target` attributes of the edge represent the `id` of the starting node and the ending node, respectively.

-### Creating and Drawing the Chart
+### Creating and Drawing the Graph

-Create an instance of the chart, pass in a configuration object that includes the container and data, and then call the `render` method to draw the chart:
+Create an instance of the Graph, pass in a configuration object that includes the container and data, and then call the `render` method to draw the Graph:

 ```typescript
 import { Graph } from '@antv/g6';